cnlohr/assembly-notes/README.md

  * `=a` write-only  -- note `&` is a different type of write-only constraint
  * `=&a` write-and-early-clobber.
 Without this, input registers are allowed to be assigned to the same register as your output.
  * `+a` read-and-write
- * Note: If you must have read-and-write inputs be two separate registers, you must make them `+&`.
+ * NOTE: If you must have read-and-write inputs be two separate registers, you must make them `+&`.
  * NOTE: If you use `r`, as input, and modify them, you ought set them as outputs with the `+&` constraint.
+ * NOTE: (In summary) Do not modify InputOperands.
  * `a` read-onlyye
  * `g` pointer
  * `r` register